jeremyk-91/advent-of-code/2021/README.md

 This would probably also have been the first day where the input format of the tickets might have posed a challenge (in particular, naive use of string splitting would fail).
 I knew to use a `+`for the regex, but missed leading whitespace causing problems for my `String.split()` on the first go-around, though quickly isolated it with the debugger.

+### Day 5: Hydrothermal Venture
+This went pretty smoothly and I was actually reasonably happy with the factoring, even though it got a bit messy at the end.
+Reading part 1 I was pretty concerned that part 2 would have been a fair bit more finicky (either solving the general problem of line segment intersections, or finding intersections at lattice points) but in the end it turned out to just be 45 degree diagonals.